The latest results and draws for the FFS Members Cup

-Gameweek 35 brings the quarter-finals of our latest FFS Members Cup for Fantasy Premier League (FPL) managers.
+The semi-finals of our latest FFS Members Cup take place in Gameweek 36.

 This tournament is for Premium Members, with a full breakdown of the £300 prize fund shown later in this article.